 Education Health and Care Plans

 A young person age 16-25 who wants to go to college will have an Education, Health and Care Plan (EHCP).
 These plans cover health and social care as well as education.
-They will be prepared by the Local Authority in which you live following an EHCP needs assessment.
+Your Local Authority will prepare one following an EHCP needs assessment.

 This is a useful link to IPSEA which has the latest information and guidance.